11 Chest and Triceps Exercises to Add to Your Next Workout

 Benefits: This standing variation of the classic move optimizes muscle recruitment in the core while training each arm separately, helping to iron out muscle imbalances as it builds strength.

-- Assume a staggered stance holding a pair of dumbbells directly overhead, palms facing each other, weights touching.
+- Sit on a bench or assume a staggered stance.
+You can hold either a pair of dumbbells directly overhead — palms facing each other, weights touching — or you can cup the end of one dumbbell in both hands.
 This is the starting position.

 - Keeping the dumbbells pressed together, and without moving your upper arms, lower the weights behind your head until your elbows are bent 90 degrees.